Pauloparakleto/grayscalebootstrap/README.md

-# README
+# Gray Scale Bootstrap

-This README would normally document whatever steps are necessary to get the application up and running.
+This is a already to use rails project with grayscale bootstrap preconfigured.

 Things you may want to cover:

-* Ruby version
+* Ruby version 2.6.3

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Rails 5.2.4.3